SILVER BOW CREEK/BUTTE AREA

 Comprehensive sampling and monitoring actions are ongoing at the site.

-The 2008 to 2013 Surface Water Characterization Report (406 pp, 71.4 MB, About PDF) presents a summary and interpretation of surface water quality data collected at the Butte Priority Soils Operable Unit.
+The 2008 to 2013 Surface Water Characterization Report (406 pp, 71.4 MB) presents a summary and interpretation of surface water quality data collected at the Butte Priority Soils Operable Unit.